Viscera Cleanup Detail: Gameplay

-It is also possible to spread blood by dropping debris, attempting to use a dirtied mop, spilling used buckets, or by the player tracking blood on the bottom of their boots, so some care and planning are necessary to avoid re-cleaning the same area multiple times.
+It is also possible to spread blood by dropping debris, attempting to use a dirtied mop, spilling used buckets, or by tracking blood on the bottom of the player's boots, so some care and planning are necessary to avoid re-cleaning the same area multiple times.

 Players may "punch out" at any time to end the level.
 After punching out of a level, players are taken to a small collection of rooms known as "The Office".
 The Office acts as an interactive way for players to see how well they may have performed on the previously completed level.
 As well as a large report screen displaying the player's score in the form of a percentile, several news articles can also be found scattered around The Office's main room.
 These detailed events are caused by the player's oversights, such as employees consuming viscera, tripping over buckets, choking on discarded bullet shells, and show the player what they may have missed upon completing a level.
 The Office also serves as a place to collect items, which can be brought from successfully completed levels via the "Janitor's Trunk".

 There is no set time limit, but there are penalties for not fully completing the level.
 If the player has not sufficiently cleaned a level and scored less than 75%, they will be "fired", causing The Office to reset and any items or changes made within will be lost.